ini/multigrid/README.md

-# multigrid
+# MultiGrid

-The **`multigrid`** library provides contains a collection of fast multi-agent discrete gridworld environments for reinforcement learning in Gymnasium.
+The **MultiGrid** library provides contains a collection of fast multi-agent discrete gridworld environments for reinforcement learning.
+This is a multi-agent extension of the [minigrid](https://github.com/Farama-Foundation/Minigrid) library, and the interface is designed to be as similar as possible.

 The environments are designed to be fast and easily customizable.

-This is a multi-agent extension of the [`minigrid`](https://github.com/Farama-Foundation/Minigrid) library, and the interface is designed to be as similar as possible.

-Compared to `minigrid`, the underlying gridworld logic is **significantly optimized**, with environment simulation 10x to 20x faster by our benchmarks.
+Compared to minigrid, the underlying gridworld logic is **significantly optimized**, with environment simulation 10x to 20x faster by our benchmarks.

 ## Installation